Breeding Location:

 Range and Habitat

-Yellow-billed Magpie: Resident in California's Central Valley and adjacent foothills.
-Preferred habitats include oak savannas, oak woods, riverside growth, ranches, and suburbs.
+Yellow-billed Magpie: This species has a very limited range.
+It is only found in California's Central Valley and the adjacent foothills, where it is a resident breeder.
+Its range extends across western central California.
+Its preferred habitats include oak savannas, oak woods, riverside growth, ranches, and suburbs.

 Breeding and Nesting